Advertisement

 3. Lift the Car’s Hood

-The hood that grants you access to the Oil dipstick is mainly situated in front of the car, back of your vehicle, or inside the motor, depending on the car brand.
+The hood that grants you access to the Oil dipstick is mainly situated in front of the car, at the back of your vehicle, or inside the motor, depending on the car brand.

 You must get past it to reveal all engine components and create an excellent oil-reading environment.